OSGeo-be/foss4g.be/README.md

 # foss4gbe

+!!!
+Not used anymore please use branch `b2022` for the 2022 edition !!!

 This repository contains the code for our website: https://foss4g.be .

 Different branches exist for every year that we organised.